+Because sarcoma is a rare cancer, you will be treated at a specialist sarcoma unit.
 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

 Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
 They will also talk to you about things to consider when making treatment decisions.

 The following treatments may be used to treat soft tissue sarcoma.
 Most people need a combination of these treatments.

 Surgery is the most common treatment for soft tissue sarcoma.
 If you have a bone sarcoma in an arm or leg, it is usually possible to remove the sarcoma with limb-sparing surgery.
 Very rarely, the best treatment is to remove the whole of the affected limb (amputation).
 Some people might need reconstructive surgery to repair the area of the surgery.

 Radiotherapy uses high-energy rays to destroy cancer cells.
 Radiotherapy may be given before surgery to shrink the cancer, or after surgery, to destroy any remaining cancer cells.
 It can also be used to relieve symptoms and control sarcoma that has spread or come back.
 Rarely, when surgery is not possible, it is used on its own.

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
 Not everyone has chemotherapy.
 It depends on the type of sarcoma and the risk of it coming back.
 It may be given after or before surgery.
 Chemotherapy can also be given to relieve symptoms and to control sarcoma that cannot be completely removed or has spread.